Chocobozzz/PeerTube/FAQ.md

 It's not officially supported, but you can try the `update-host` script: https://docs.joinpeertube.org/#/maintain-tools?id=update-hostjs

-## Why do we have to put our Twitter username in PeerTube configuration?
+## Why do we have to put our Twitter username in the PeerTube configuration?

 You don't have to: we set a default value if you don't have a Twitter account.
 We need this information because Twitter requires an account for links share/videos embed on their platform.

-## How video views are calculated?
+## How are video views counted?

 Your web browser sends a view to the server after 30 seconds of playback.
 If a video is less than 30 seconds in length, a view is sent after 75% of the video.
 After giving a view, that IP address cannot add another view in the next hour.
 Views are buffered, so don't panic if the view counter stays the same after you watched a video.